szefo09/dm-ocg-octgn/README.md

     - Yuliana, Channeler of Suns

 - **Other Improvements**
+  - **Added Mana Calculation when you press Ctrl+C/Charge as Mana on Card already in Mana Zone**
   - **Added Debouncing to fix Card Orientation issue**: When tapping/untapping cards too quickly, Players could desync the board, making the opponent see the cards in wrong position (tapped/untapped)
   - **Added Rock Paper Scissors mini-game!**
   - **Added basic support for Twinpacts cards on Play**: (Some effects may still be buggy with them.)